Agador: It's aspirin with the "a" and the "s" scraped off.

 - In the Handy Manny segment "Fearless Rusty", Lovable Coward Rusty is sprinkled with "magic dust" by a local magician, who claimed it would make him brave... and he believes it.

-- In one episode of Hey Arnold!, Helga bought an anti-love potion that successfully killed her feelings for Arnold only to learn later on that it was just grape juice.
+- Hey Arnold!: In "Helga's Love Potion" Helga bought an anti-love potion that successfully killed her feelings for Arnold.
+She eventually tries to reverse it by going back to the seller, who admits it was just grape juice.

 - In the My Little Pony: Friendship Is Magic episode "Leap of Faith", the Flim Flam brothers start hawking a new cure-all miracle tonic that helps Granny Smith start feeling better.
 Then Applejack finds out that it's just apple juice with beet leaves added, and the rest of the episode revolves around her trying to figure out if she should tell everyone the treatment is a fake, or keep it under wraps so Granny keeps feeling good.
 She eventually decides to bust them because they vastly overstate the curative properties (up to implying that it can fix broken limbs), causing Granny to attempt to high-dive.
 A placebo might help her feel better, but it's not actually curing anything.

 - King of the Hill: In "Tankin' It To The Street", Dale thought the military had subjected Bill to experiments that made him gain weight, meaning they're responsible for his life going downhill.
 However, later on Dale mentions that the drug was named "Place-bo", which makes Hank realize that there was no drug and Bill's poor health was his own fault.